SniperKurd/Kurd/README.md

    ```

    This uses `http-server` to serve the files on <http://localhost:8080>.
-3. Open `admin.html` and enter the pair address, router address and optional RPC/slippage values.
-The configuration is stored in the browser's `localStorage`.
+3. Open `admin.html` and enter the pair address, router address, optional RPC/slippage values and admin token.
+You can test the RPC connection via **"اختبار الاتصال"** which reads the latest block number.
+Saving sends the configuration to `config/save-config.php` with a Bearer token and persists it locally on success.
 4. Open `index.html` to access the swap interface.

 ## Usage